trinsic-id/v2-sdk/docs/reference/services/credential-service.md

 ### Add governance information to issued credential

-In order to attach governance information to the credential, issuers must request this explicitly by specifying the parameter `framework_id` in the above request.
-The framework identifier references the ecosystem governance framework that the issuer is authorized to issue credentials of the designated type (schema).
-This identifier has the format `urn:egf:<ecosystem>:<type>`.
+In order to attach governance information to the credential, issuers must request this explicitly by specifying the parameter `include_governance` to `true` in the above request.
+This will reference the ecosystem's governance framework that the issuer is authorized to issue credentials of the designated type (schema).

-When this parameter is specified, the issued credential will contain extended information in the `issuer` field to assert authorization in the given governance framework.
+When this parameter is set to `true`, the issued credential will contain extended information in the `issuer` field to assert authorization in the given governance framework.
 The framework identifier will be in the `issuer.trustRegistry` field.
 Here's an example of a VC with extended issuer information: